 - how you found out about the scholarship

-- Your University course preferences including name of institution and name of degree/course (you must submit at least one preference but you can enter up to three).
+- Your University course preferences including name of the institution and name of degree (you must submit at least one preference, but can supply up to three)

-- A statement outlining why you, the applicant, is a suitable candidate for this scholarship and how you meet each of the selection criteria.
-This statement must demonstrate your commitment to training as a food technology teacher and returning to teach in the NSW Public School system. (maximum 400 words)
+- A statement outlining why you are a suitable candidate for this scholarship and how you meet each of the selection criteria.
+(Maximum 400 words)

-- A copy of your most recent school report ready to upload (PDF or word format)
+- A copy of all pages of your most recent school report ready to upload

-Note for Principals: Please be aware that your statement is a vital component of the application form and your feedback is given considerable weight in the process of panel deliberations.
-The deliberation panels are looking for feedback that goes well beyond simple confirmation that the student is enrolled at your school.
+Note for Principals: Please be aware that your statement is a critical component of the application form and your feedback is given considerable weight in the process of panel deliberations.
+The panels are looking for feedback that goes well beyond simple confirmation that the student is enrolled in your school.

 SUBMITTING YOUR APPLICATION